Small-Scale Cidermaking

 happen to do it myself).
 On the other hand, I'm not too keen on making

-high strength 'apple wine' with added sugars and then diluting it back
+high strength 'glucose wine' with added sugars and then diluting it

 with water.
 But I'm a great believer in the controlled use of